 A written purchase agreement between a fleet owner and another party for the purchase and immediate delivery of a used vehicle; or

-A signed, written lease agreement between a fleet owner and the manufacturer or authorized dealer for a new vehicle to be placed in service in the California fleet for a contract term of one year or more.
+A signed, written rental or lease agreement between a fleet owner and the manufacturer or authorized dealer for a new vehicle to be placed in service in the California fleet for a contract term of one year or more.

+“Waste fleet” means a vehicle that supports the hauling, transferring, or processing of waste owned or operated by either:

+A municipality; or

+A fleet owner that is contracted with a municipality via franchise agreement or long-term contract, with either a minimum length of ten years or more, or with a minimum length of three years but includes a renewal provision when satisfying the contract terms.

+“Wastewater fleet” means the vehicles owned and operated by a government agency or subdivision that owns and operates a wastewater treatment facility, and whose primary purpose is the collection, treatment, and recycling of wastewater and biosolids.

 “Weight class” means the category of a vehicle’s GVWR as specified below:

 “Light-duty” means a vehicle with a GVWR less than or equal to 8,500 lbs.